Ultraviolet: Ultraviolet LEDs

 Light-emitting diodes (LEDs) can be manufactured to emit radiation in the ultraviolet range.
-In 2019, following significant advances over the preceding five years, UV‑A LEDs of 365 nm and longer wavelength were available, with efficiencies of 50% at 1.0 W output.
-Currently, the most common types of UV LEDs are in 395 nm and 365 nm wavelengths, both of which are in the UV‑A spectrum.
+In 2019, following significant advances over the preceding five years, UVA LEDs of 365 nm and longer wavelength were available, with efficiencies of 50% at 1.0 W output.
+Currently, the most common types of UV LEDs are in 395 nm and 365 nm wavelengths, both of which are in the UVA spectrum.
 The rated wavelength is the peak wavelength that the LEDs put out, but light at both higher and lower wavelengths are present.

 The cheaper and more common 395 nm UV LEDs are much closer to the visible spectrum, and give off a purple color.
-Other UV LEDs deeper into the spectrum do not emit as much visible light LEDs are used for applications such as UV curing applications, charging glow-in-the-dark objects such as paintings or toys, and lights for detecting counterfeit money and bodily fluids.
+Other UV LEDs deeper into the spectrum do not emit as much visible light.
+LEDs are used for applications such as UV curing applications, charging glow-in-the-dark objects such as paintings or toys, and lights for detecting counterfeit money and bodily fluids.
 UV LEDs are also used in digital print applications and inert UV curing environments.
-Power densities approaching 3 W/cm2 (30 kW/m2) are now possible, and this, coupled with recent developments by photo-initiator and resin formulators, makes the expansion of LED cured UV materials likely.
+As technological advances beginning in the early 2000s have improved their output and efficiency, they have become increasingly viable alternatives to more traditional UV lamps for use in UV curing applications, and the development of new UV LED curing systems for higher-intensity applications is a major subject of research in the field of UV curing technology.

-UV‑C LEDs are developing rapidly, but may require testing to verify effective disinfection.
+UVC LEDs are developing rapidly, but may require testing to verify effective disinfection.
 Citations for large-area disinfection are for non-LED UV sources known as germicidal lamps.
 Also, they are used as line sources to replace deuterium lamps in liquid chromatography instruments.